List of Naruto characters: Darui

 Darui (ダルイ) is a Kumogakure ninja who serves as one of the bodyguards for the Fourth Raikage during the Kage Summit.
 In contrast to his master, he is easygoing and tends to apologize, which the Raikage chastises him for.
 He is taught by the Third Raikage on the arts of black lightning, shaping it in the form of black panther, and also possesses the Storm Style kekkei genkai, a mixture of lightning and water elements that forms flowing lightning.
 During the Fourth Ninja War, Darui leads the First Division specializing in mid-range battles.
 Sometime between the war's end and the series epilogue, he becomes the Fifth Raikage (五代目雷影, Godaime Raikage).
 During Boruto: Naruto Next Generations, Darui goes to the Leaf Village to oversee the Chunnin Exams.
 He is voiced by Ryota Takeuchi in the Japanese anime and Catero Colbert in the English dub, though Ogie Banks replaces the latter for the Ultimate Ninja Storm series of video games.

 A (Third Raikage)

-A (エー, Ē) is the Third Raikage (三代目雷影, Sandaime Raikage).
-He is known as the greatest Raikage who dueled Eight-Tails, faced an army by himself.
+A (あ, Ē) is the Third Raikage (三代目雷影, Sandaime Raikage).
+He is known as the greatest Raikage who dueled Eight-Tails and faced an army by himself.
+One time during the Third Great Ninja War, he and his team was surrounded by an army of 10,000 shinobi.
+To allow his comrades to escape, he decided to hold off the entire enemy forces for three full days to let his team escape.
+He soon died after exhausting all of his chakra.
+Years later, during the Fourth Great Ninja War, he was reanimated by Kabuto Yakushi alongside other prominent Kages like Rasa, the Fourth Kazekage, Mu, the Second Tsuchikage, and Gengetsu Hōzuki, the Second Mizukage.
+The Four Kages eventually had a skirmish with an Allied Shinobi Force division led by Gaara.
+A was defeated by Naruto Uzumaki specifically and was sealed away.
 He is voiced by Naoki Tamanoi in Japanese, and in English by Beau Billingslea in his initial appearance, before he was replaced by Neil Kaplan from episode 282 to 301, where Billingslea reprises his role as A once again.
 In the English dub of Naruto Shippuden: Ultimate Ninja Storm 3, he is instead voiced by Fred Tatasciore.